antmicro/kenning/docs/source/gallery/unstructured-pruning-tensorflow.md

   --to-html
 ```

-For greater size reduction, we can use larger sparsity with adjusted parameters, like:
+For greater size reduction, we can use larger sparsity with adjusted parameters, like below:

 ```json
 {